bilgin1500/bilgin1500.com/README.md

 I used NPM for dependency management and the website can be built using Webpack.
 The shortest way to start the website on your local machine is to build it with Webpack `npm run build` and run the website on webpack-dev-server with `npm start`

 :point_up: Extra Club Membership plugins of [GSAP](https://greensock.com/gsap) are not included in the repo.
-To be able to compile the project '_ThrowPropsPlugin_' and '_DrawSVGPlugin_' should be included in the *src/vendors/GSAP_Plugins* folder.
+To compile the project `ThrowPropsPlugin` and `DrawSVGPlugin` should be included in the `src/vendors/GSAP_Plugins` folder.

 ## Browser support

+*Still in progress*
-* Chrome / desktop and iOS (Designed and developed on)
+* Chrome / desktop
-* Firefox
-* Safari / desktop & iOS

 ## Goals